Though its name is long, testosterone cypionate actually works pretty simply. In short, it's a man-made form of testosterone.

 If you can eliminate that hazard, great!
 The first part is done, but there's still plenty to discuss.
 Let's take a look at some common symptoms that can occur in people taking testosterone cypionate.

-Physical Effects: Starting on the Outside
+Physical Effects You Might Expect: Starting on the Outside

 When taking testosterone cypionate, you can expect slight redness and discomfort at the site of injection.
 In addition, you might notice a change in your outward appearance, primarily in your skin and hair.